-Accordingly, the Directors have formed a judgement, at the time of approving the financial statements, there is a reasonable expectation that the Company has adequate resources to continue in business and meet its liabilities as they fall due for the foreseeable future, with the Directors reviewing the going concern assessment prepared for the period until 30 June 2024.
+Accordingly, the Directors have formed a judgement, at the time of approving the financial statements, there is a reasonable expectation that the Company has adequate resources to continue in business and meet its liabilities as they fall due for the foreseeable future, with the Directors reviewing the going concern assessment prepared for the period until 30 June 2025.
+The Group maintains a Shareholder that is supportive of the Group's plans and has the headroom for additional funding if required.